AN-ACC Optimisation: A Practical Guide to Aged Care Funding Maximisation

 While not part of AN-ACC, accommodation revenue represents a significant funding stream for residential aged care.
 Optimisation opportunities exist in this area as well.

 Supported resident accommodation is set by government rates.
 Ensure correct classification of resident support status to receive appropriate payments.
+Errors in support status classification are more common than providers realise and can result in material under-payment over time.

 Additional Services Revenue

-Additional service categories include higher specification accommodation options, optional lifestyle and amenity services, personal services beyond basic care, and specified care and services packages.
+Beyond care and accommodation, additional services offer revenue enhancement opportunities.
+Categories include higher specification accommodation options, optional lifestyle and amenity services, personal services beyond basic care, and specified care and services packages.

 Compliance Considerations